The Cold Close

 I don't know it if was just a sign of the time, but there was zero fanfare to send off this new show.
 As a matter of fact, even Kris Kristofferson's first joke is about how he's not a good fit for the show, and as much as I'd like to disagree, this episode really did feel like an afterthought which is why this review might feel the same.

 With that, I have nothing else to say but... and now, I give you...

 The Wicker Breakdown:

-- Lorraine Newman then plays a ditsy SNL groupie who ended up hooking up with a producer when she came to see the show.
-She tells a tale about how this led to her becoming part of the writing staff and jokes about how she was pretty much sexually harassed by the entire staff but it was a different time and everyone laughed but the character didn't seem to feel like a victim and didn't seem to mind this treatment so my issue with the sketch is probably just watching it was modern eyes.
+Lorraine Newman then plays a ditsy SNL groupie who ended up hooking up with a producer when she came to see the show.
+She tells a tale about how this led to her becoming part of the writing staff and jokes about how she was pretty much sexually harassed by the entire team.
+With it being a different time, everyone laughed, but the character didn't seem to feel like a victim and didn't seem to mind this treatment, so my issue with the sketch is probably just watching it was modern eyes.

-- The news commercial break returned which I wasn't all that happy to see but this ad was pretty funny because it's pretty much an ad about how all you have to do to become famous amongst the Country crowd is to talk real dumb as he pitches a product called Country Talk to teach these dumb ways of speech.
+The news’s commercial break returned which, I wasn't all that happy to see.
+This ad was pretty funny though because it's pretty much a commercial about how all you have to do to become famous amongst the Country crowd is to talk real dumb.
+He shared this technique as he pitches a product called Country Talk to teach these ignorant ways of speech.

-- Garrett Morris then introduces the sketch Waiting for Pardo, which was a very funny parody of Waiting for Godot.
+Garrett Morris then introduces the sketch Waiting for Pardo, which was a hilarious parody of Waiting for Godot.